Greater large-eared horseshoe bat

 During the day the bat roosts in caves and mines with high humidity.
 They often can be found roosting alongside eastern horseshoe-bats.
 A single young is born in November.

 Known threats to this bat are roost destruction and disturbance.
-Two mines used by R. philippinensis as roosts have been disturbed or destroyed.
+Two mines used by the greater large-eared horseshoe bat as roosts have been disturbed or destroyed.
 It is also suspected that roost disturbance from human visitation and over-collection from well-known colony sites is affecting the species.

 - Survey known roost sites and search for new sites within known geographic range.